-Learn more about our invasive plant management program by reading our Q&A about pesticide use [PDF - 216 KB].
+Check out our update on the use of pesticides [PDF - 155 KB] to treat invasive plant species in Saanich and learn more about our invasive plant management program by reading our Q&A about pesticide use [PDF - 216 KB].

 We manage more than 600 invasive plant sites on park and public land.

-Some common naughty plants include:
+Some common problematic plants include:

 We are treating close to 200 knotweed sites on both public and private land.